-Initiative Expected completion date Integrated Primary Mental Health and Addiction Services March 2022 Youth primary mental health and addiction services June 2023 Kaupapa Māori primary mental health and addiction services March 2023 Pacific primary mental health and addiction services March 2023 Well Child Tamariki Ora Enhanced 2023 Support Pilots Progress reports are received approximately quarterly.
-Evaluation of the Pregnancy and Parenting Service Expected to be published soon School Based Health Services Early 2024 Mental Health and Addiction Peer- led Crisis Alternative Pilot The evaluation approach and plan is due in November 2021.
-A process evaluation is due in 2022 and will include two interim progress reports and a final report.
+Initiative Expected completion date Integrated Primary Mental Health and Addiction Services March 2022 Youth primary mental health and addiction services June 2023 Kaupapa Māori primary mental health and addiction services March 2023 Pacific primary mental health and addiction services March 2023 Well Child Tamariki Ora Enhanced Support Pilots 2023 Progress reports are received approximately quarterly Progress reports are received approximately quarterly.
+Evaluation of the Pregnancy and Parenting Service Expected to be published soon School Based Health Services Early 2024 Mental Health and Addiction Peer- The evaluation approach and plan is due in November 2021. led Crisis Alternative Pilot A process evaluation is due in 2022 and will include two interim progress reports and a final report.
 A service delivery and impact evaluation is expected to be completed by 31 March 2024.
 Aoake Te Rā (suicide bereaved response service) Service provider has subcontracted for an external evaluation.
 The Ministry of Health expects to receive the first report related to the evaluation soon.
 Māori and Pacific Suicide Prevention Community Funds The providers for the Māori and Pacific Suicide Prevention Community Funds were required to develop an evaluation plan and submit final evaluation reports.
 We are expecting to receive the evaluation report relating to the first round of the Māori Suicide Prevention Community Fund soon, while the evaluation report relating to the first round of the Pacific Suicide Prevention Fund is expected to be received by September 2021.